pixelalbatross/accordion-block/README.md

 ## Installation

+`composer require pixelalbatross/accordion-block`

+1. Download and extract the [.zip file](Download ZIP).
-1. Install the plugin via the plugin installer by uploading a .zip file.
+2. Install the plugin via the plugin installer by uploading the .zip file.
-2. Activate the plugin.
+3. Activate the plugin.
-3. Use the block on your site.

 ## Usage

 This plugin requires no configuration.

 ## Changelog

 A complete listing of all notable changes to this project are documented in [CHANGELOG.md](https://github.com/pixelalbatross/accordion-block/blob/main/CHANGELOG.md).